solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-07-AzureDataFactory/README.md

 - Select **Test connection**, ensure that a success message is displayed.
 - Select **Create**

-> NOTE: Currently you cannot use a MSI to connect to PostgreSQL from ADF.
+> NOTE: Currently an MSI can not be used to connect to PostgreSQL from ADF.

 - Select **Linked services**, select the **+ New** button
 - For the type, select **Azure Data Lake Storage Gen2**